jajajamielolz/FastCamDB/README.md

 # Scripts

-`./scripts/bash/startup.sh ` To close all containers running on 6379, 5432, 8000, and 8001 and then run the FastCamDB postgres/redis/app containers
+`./scripts/bash/startup.sh` To close all containers running on 6379, 5432, 8000, and 8001 and then run the FastCamDB postgres/redis/app containers

+`./scripts/bash/create_sql_dump.sh` To create a new dump file for the current database state

+`./scripts/bash/load_sql_dump.sh` To overwrite your current db with the most recent dump files contents